Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 * Removed these incorrect rentals from the original table.

 # Analysis
-The data explorationg in this project has been done in BigQuery, using SQL.
+The data analysis in this project has been done in BigQuery, using SQL.

 Code:  [05 Data Analysis.sql](./05%20Data%20Analysis.sql)